-Banana diet plan, or a banana island, as it is also known, is an easy and sweet way to achieve detox, weight loss, boost your health and , help you enjoy simplicity and aids your body’s healing.
+Banana diet plan, or a banana island, is an easy and sweet way to detox, start your weight loss journey and aid your body’s healing.

 Here is a video about it: